 Retention continues to be one of the main challenges for employers in the current everchanging and dynamic society.

-Focuses on identifying and growing talent to fill in leadership positions and ensure success of the companies in the future.
+Focus on identifying and growing talent to fill in leadership positions and ensure success of the companies in the future.
+Use a talent matrix to assess employees potential.

 Opportunities for learning and development are not only essential for the performance of your company and its growth but also for your employee retention.